Find Affordable College Courses

 15 Yearly Graduations

 University of North Carolina at Chapel Hill is the 3rd most popular school in the nation for students seeking a master's degree in pharmaceutics and drug design.
 Roughly 30,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,019 per year, while in-state graduate students, on average, pay $10,552 per year.
-For the 2020-2021 academic year, 15 master's degrees were handed out to pharmaceutics and drug design majors at UNC Chapel Hill.
-Of these students, 27% were women and 40% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 15 people received their master's degree in pharmaceutics and drug design from UNC Chapel Hill.
+Around 43% of these students were from an underrepresented racial-ethnic group, and 52% were women.

 #4